rizkydrma/rizkydrma/README.md

 <h3 5align="center">Hi 👋, I'm Rizky Darma Razak </h3>
-<h3>💻 Looking for a job as a Frontend Engineer for Fulltime/Parttime/Remote</h3>
 <p align="left">A passionate Frontend Engineer with 1.5+ years experiences, who pretty love design and code .
 Defined as creative thinker, highly motivated, good communication and fast learner.
 Experienced and deep in Javascript or Typescript, especially React.js.</h3>

 <h3 align="left">Connect with me:</h3>